 Or…something like that.
 Casshern, evidently based on an anime film (and it shows), is a structural mess full of pretentious SFnal melodrama and mindless violence, and it is beyond disorganized.
 Which is all very unfortunate, because it really is cinematically unique: a visually distinctive film full of creative set design and special effects, bizarrely hybridizing live action and anime.
-Unfortunately, its wildly inventive look fails to mask a scattered nonsense plot, in which characters choose sides randomly for maximum physical conflict.
-And ultimately, that action has no emotional weight, as the fight scenes are too frenetic and incoherent to follow even if you wanted to.
-(Mostly, you don’t.)
+Unfortunately, its wildly inventive look fails to mask a scattered, nonsensical plot, in which characters choose sides randomly for maximum physical conflict.
+Ultimately, that action has no emotional weight, as the fight scenes are too frenetic and incoherent to follow, even if you wanted to.
 The tone is self-serious, the dialogue purporting to make insights into the vicious evils of the human condition.
 But in the end the “story” is all just an excuse for flashy but tedious spectacle.
 What a shame that such visually imaginative films so often have no handle whatsoever on story-telling.